xieyuheng/inner/papers/publish/boundaries-as-types.md

 about overloading map to map of boundary, which works only in special cases.

+What information are lost in cubical model?

+If you compose two squares together, you can view the result as a square, but the number of ways to do further composition, is reduce from 6 to 4.

 ### Torus3 -- Cubical -- My Way

 To introduce a 0-dimensional element,